ZPanelFR/rocketpack/README.md

 Alternative .htaccess for nginx users
 -------------------------------------
-nginx users should use the below config as a replacement for the .htaccess file:-
+nginx users should use the below config as a replacement for the top level .htaccess file:-

-# nginx configuration
+`# nginx configuration

 location = index.php {
 }